laercioth/java8-study-guide/Chapter 6 - Handling Exceptions.md

 		- OutOfMemoryException

 7. Finally
-	If occur exception in the all code programming within the try block... compiler will to pass on finally block code
+	- If occur exception in the all code programming within the try block... compiler will to pass on finally block code
-	If occur the exception or not in the try catch, finally always is called
+	- If occur the exception or not in the try catch, finally always is called

 8. Throws
-	Throws is lancher of the method and throw is the inside the method
+	- Throws is lancher of the method and throw is the inside the method

-	sample:
+	- Sample:
 		public void doIt() throws Exception, and so on {
 			throw new Exception("Threw error!");
 		}